Special Forces Support Group: Formation

-The unit's creation stems from the need to provide infantry support to the United Kingdom Special Forces, which became evident after the Battle of Tora Bora during which two Special Boat Service (SBS) squadrons assaulted the al-Qaeda cave complex.
+The unit's creation stems from the need to provide infantry support to the United Kingdom Special Forces.

-During Operation Barras in Sierra Leone, soldiers from 1st Battalion, The Parachute Regiment were deployed alongside troops from the SBS and D Squadron, Special Air Service (SAS).
+During Operation Barras in Sierra Leone in 2000, soldiers from 1st Battalion, The Parachute Regiment were deployed alongside troops from the SBS and D Squadron, Special Air Service (SAS).
 This was successful, as the SAS soldiers attacked the encampment containing the hostages while the soldiers from The Parachute Regiment attacked a second encampment.

 In December 2004, it was announced that a unit would be formalised for this role as part of the wider future army structure.
 It was initially conceived as a battalion of "Rangers", similar to the United States Army Rangers.
-The SFSG's formation was announced officially by the then Secretary of State for Defence John Reid in Parliament on 20 April 2006.
+The SFSG's formation was announced officially by then Secretary of State for Defence John Reid in Parliament on 20 April 2006.
 It was established to support British special forces units in battle overseas and on domestic "counter-terrorist" operations.

 The unit comprises a battalion of Parachute Regiment soldiers, a company of Royal Marine commandos, and a small platoon of RAF Regiment gunners.
 All soldiers selected for the SFSG have passed either the P Company selection course run by the Parachute Regiment, the All Arms Commando Course or the RAF Regiment Pre-Parachute selection course.
-Royal Marines and RAF Regiment gunners are sourced from across their respective Corps.
+Royal Marines and RAF Regiment gunners are sourced from across their Corps.